zpm683/create-react-fullstack-app/README.md

 　　│　　　　　　　├─ButtonWithSaga
 　　│　　　　　　　├─LinkWithRouter
 　　│　　　　　　　└─TypographyWithI18n
+　　└─services
+　　　　├─api
+　　　　└─config

+## standardized template
-　　│　　　└─example_pleaseRenameit　　　　//standardized template
+　　│　　　└─example_pleaseRenameit
 　　│　　　　├─page
 　　│　　　　├─redux
 　　│　　　　│　├─actions
 　　│　　　　│　├─reducers
 　　│　　　　│　└─saga
 　　│　　　　└─template
-　　└─services
-　　　　├─api
-　　　　└─config

 ## how to use it?
 - step1: clone this project